-If you are accepted into the Radiography Program, you will be placed in one of our ten, major affiliate hospitals.
+When you are accepted into the Radiography Program, you will be placed in one of our ten, major affiliate hospitals.
 We will try to place you as close to your home as possible and also take into consideration specific requests that you may have.
 However, at times there are relatively high numbers of acceptances from a specific geographical area.
 As a result, we may not be able to place you in a clinical site as close to home as possible or grant specific requests.
-Instead, in an effort to be as fair as possible, first preference will be given to those applicants who have the highest scores which were determined in the application process.